limlei2/project-nicholas/README.md

 **Task:** Describe the contribution of each team member to the project.
 Please provide the full name of each team member (but no student number).

 Lim Lei - All work and code were done by me.

-# One more thing?

-**Task:** Any additional comment you want to share with the course staff?

-It was very difficult to meet all the goals from the project proposal and build the high level webpage that I had hoped to build as I had to work on the group project purely by myself.
-My other group member was not responsive at all throughout the whole project phase and did not contribute anything to the project.
-All coding commits and work were done by me.